cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Online help: updated some topics (like bc) and correction of more than 70 internal and external links.

-- CrypTool book: - Edition 12 is a major update, many corrections and additions
+- CrypTool book: - Edition 12 is a major update, with many corrections and additions
                  - Additional chapters about bitblock and bitstream encryption, and with a Survey on Current Academic Results for Solving Discrete Logarithms And Factoring